MJoergen/nexys4ddr/dyoc/Episodes/ep16_-_Indirect_Addressing/README.md

 'Y'-register is added to the address in the hold register.
 This new address is used for the remainder of the instruction.

+## Supported make targets are:
+* make sim : Simulate the computer so far.
+It uses the functional test in mem/mem.s as stimulus.
+* make fpga : Program the FPGA and run the computer on the hardware.

+The test ends after around 1000 clock cycles with the value $FF in the A-register and the value $4C in the Instruction Register (executing a JMP instruction at $FB61).
+This corresponds to approx eight seconds in the hardware, when running with switch 7 set to on.